abdallahade1/BioViL-T-Retrieval-KD/README.md

 ## Overview

-Large biomedical vision–language models such as BioViL-T achieve strong cross-modal alignment between chest radiographs and radiology reports, but their size makes them impractical to deploy on local or resource-constrained clinical hardware.
-We distil a **frozen** BioViL-T teacher into compact student encoder pairs that preserve — and on whole-gallery retrieval, exceed — the teacher's retrieval ability at a fraction of the cost.
+Large biomedical vision language models such as BioViL-T achieve strong cross modal alignment between chest radiographs and radiology reports, but their size makes them impractical to deploy on local or resource constrained clinical hardware.
+We distil a **frozen** BioViL-T teacher into compact student encoder pairs that preserve, and on whole gallery retrieval, exceed the teacher's retrieval ability at a fraction of the cost.

 The framework has two stages. **Stage 1 (contrastive distillation)** trains the